 This guarantee is funded by what’s called a Funding Fee.
 For most Veterans, the funding fee is 2.3% of the loan amount of the home using a 30 year, 100% financing.
 The funding fee is not paid for out of pocket however but is rolled into the loan amount.

-2019 VA Loan Limits – High Balance Jumbo
+2024 VA Loan Limits – High Balance Jumbo:

 Okay, so if the VA mirrors Fannie Mae and Freddie Mac, how do Fannie and Freddie set loan limits each year?
 Back in 2008, Congress passed the Home Equity Recovery Act, or HERA, which among other important changes to the housing industry established a system whereby the Federal Housing Finance Agency, also as a result of HERA passing, would establish conforming loan limits each year.
 Under the new guidelines, FHFA compares the median home values in October and compares them with median home values for the same period one year ago.

 If home values increase by a certain percentage, the conforming loan limit would increase by the same amount.
 HERA also established there would be no decreases in the conforming loan limit should median home values fall.
-That’s why the previous loan limits stayed where it did for so long.
-When Fannie and Freddie limits increase, VA loan limits follow in lockstep.
+That’s why the previous loan limits stayed where they did for so long.
+When Fannie and Freddie’s limits increase, VA loan limits follow in lockstep.

-Okay, let’s now do a little math.
 Borrowers can still use the VA home loan benefit to buy and finance a home even if the sales price is much more than what the VA limits allow for both conforming and high balance.
-The lender approving a VA jumbo loan still receives a guarantee on the approved mortgage but the zero down option doesn’t apply.
-Still, it’s more competitive than a regular jumbo loan with a minimum 10% down payment.
-How does it work?
+The lender approving a VA jumbo loan still receives a guarantee on the approved mortgage for borrowers with full entitlement.
+The best part is normal VA loan rates will still apply.

-Please contact us by calling the number above, or just submit the Quick Contact form on this page to learn more and speak with a specialist today.
+Want to learn more?
+Please contact us by calling the number above, or just submit the Quick Contact form on this page to speak with a specialist 7 days a week.